AY2425S2-CS2103T-F13-3/tp/docs/UserGuide.md

 ### Clearing all entries : `clear`

-Clears all entries from the address book.
+Clears all entries from HireHive.

 Format: `clear`